w3c/wai-media-guide/captions.md

 ### Captions and Subtitles

-Captions are called "intralingual subtitles" in some areas.
-This resource uses the term "captions" throughout.
+The terms "captions" and "subtitles" are used for the same thing in different regions of the world.
+This resource uses:

-Spoken audio **translated into another language** is called:
+* _Captions_ for the same language.
-* _subtitles_ in areas that use "caption" terminology
+* _Subtitles_ for spoken audio translated into another language.

-* _interlingual subtitles_ in areas that use "intralingual subtitles" terminology
+Some regions use _subtitles_ for both the same language as the audio and for the translation.
+Sometimes they are distinguished as _intralingual subtitles_ and _intralingual subtitles_.

-_Subtitles_ are implemented like captions.
+Subtitles are implemented the same way as captions.
 Subtitles/intralingual subtitles are usually only the spoken audio (for people who can hear the audio but do not know the spoken language).
 They can be a translation of the caption content, including non-speech audio information.

 ### Live Captions